 13 Man in the Mediterranean

-The Eurasian winter rainfall area shows major differences compared to the winter rainfall areas in California, Chile, Cape Land and SW Australia.
-It occupies a considerably larger space and has a rich landscape differentiation both horizontally and vertically because of the west-east orientation of the Tertiary mountains of the former Thethys geosyncline (Pyrenees, Alps, Balkans, Carpathians, the Pontides, Caucasus, Taurus, Zagros, Suliman Mountains to Hindu Kush-Karakoram-Himalayan system).
+The Eurasian winter rainfall zone shows major differences compared to the winter rainfall areas in California, Chile, Cape Land and SW Australia.
+It occupies a considerably larger space and has a rich landscape differentiation both horizontally and vertically because of the W-E orientation of the Tertiary mountains of the former Thethys geosyncline (Pyrenees, Alps, Balkans, Carpathians, the Pontides, Caucasus, Taurus, Zagros, Suliman Mountains to Hindu Kush-Karakoram-Himalayan system).
 This favors an enormous floristic diversity, which Barthlott et al. (2014) summarize into a "Caucasus-SW Asia Centre of Diversity".
-Culturally and historically, this area is also the cradle of domestication of domestic animals and crops, especially starchy bread cereals (wheat, barley), compared to all other winter rainfall areas of the world, which was domesticated in the area of the Fertile Crescent and radiated from here to the other regions of the world.
+Culturally and historically, this area is also the cradle of domestication of domestic animals and crops, especially starchy bread cereals (wheat, barley), compared to all other winter rain areas of the world, which was domesticated in the area of the Fertile Crescent and radiated from here to the other regions of the world.

-The influence of humans in the Eurasian winter rainfall area is therefore very old, starting with the early advanced civilizations in the Near East, and has also been very great for thousands of years (◘ Table G-4).
-Deforestation as early as several thousand years ago (for example by the Phoenicians in Dalmatia) led to the large-scale loss of the original hardwood forests.
-Regeneration is no longer possible due to the completely eroded soil.
+The influence of humans in the Eurasian winter rain zone is therefore very old, starting with the early advanced civilizations in the Near East, and has also been very great for thousands of years (◘ Table G-4).
+Deforestation as early as several thousand years ago (for example by the Phoenicians in Dalmatia) led to the large-scale loss of the original sclerophyllous forests.
+Regeneration is no longer possible due to the completely eroded soil down to the bedrock.
 Soil formation on the exposed bare rock requires millennia.
 Grazing and early agriculture in the Orient have led to a strong selection of species.
 Thorny and poisonous plants have spread.

-The diversity of species was probably not significantly changed by man at first, some species were introduced, additionally promoted, so the olive tree probably came from northern East Africa and/or southern Arabia several millennia ago; but today it is considered a character tree of the actual Mediterraneanis.
-From the New World came agaves and opuntias, from South Africa aloes and crassulaceae, from Australia acacias and eucalypts.
+The diversity of species was probably not significantly changed by man at first, some species were introduced, additionally promoted, so the olive tree probably came from northern East Africa and/or southern Arabia several millennia ago; but today it is considered a character tree of the actual Mediterraneis.
+From the New World came agaves and opuntias, from South Africa aloes and Crassulaceae, from Australia acacias and eucalypts.
 The "eucalyptisation" of Portugal has dangerously increased the risk of forest fires there.